Gianna Bryant, 13, was going to carry on a basketball legacy

 Her name was Gianna Maria Onore Bryant.
 The world, now and forever, knows her as Gigi.
 Her dad, Kobe Bryant, called her Mambacita.
 He was Mamba, of course, and she was going to be basketball’s female version of him.
 She was going to play at Connecticut and head to the WNBA.
 That was the plan.

-Over the years, the world watched her grow from a babe in her father’s arms, to a small child trying to hold his Finals MVP trophy to his companion at WNBA, college and NBA games around the country, listening to her father break down play and watching every detail on the court, just as he always did.
+Over the years, the world watched her grow from a baby in her father’s arms, to a small child trying to hold his Finals MVP trophy, to his companion at WNBA, college and NBA games around the country, listening to her father break down play and watching every detail on the court, just as he always did.

 “Gigi was really turning into a special player,” said Russ Davis, the women’s basketball coach at Vanguard University in Southern California and someone who became close with Bryant in recent years.
 “It’s hard to predict her future, but with the way she was improving and the way she understood the game, she was going to have a bright one.”